Self-paced

 Installing on Ubuntu, Mac and Windows

-⚠️ Make sure you have python 3.6+, pipenv and Postgres installed on your computer and Postgres is running, then run the following commands:
+⚠️ Make sure you have python 3.6+ (Here we have a step-by-step guide of how to install python), pipenv (On this article, we explain what is pyenv and how to install pyenv) and Postgres installed on your computer, then make sure Postgres is running, and run the following commands:

-⚠️ Windows installation may work, but you can also try installing it online through 4Geeks' One-Click bridge on top of Github Codespaces or Gitpod.
+⚠️ Local installation may work, but you can also try installing it online through 4Geeks' Click and Learn on top of Github Codespaces or Gitpod.

 Adding an endpoint